jometzg/azure-openai-assistants/README.md

 ## The Steps
 The steps in this demo are marked in the requests.http file, but are described below in a little more detail.

-1. STEP 1 - this creates the [assistant](https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference?tabs=python#create-an-assistant), gives it the instructions (AKA system prompt) and tells it to use the code interpreter.
+1. STEP 1 - this creates the [assistant]([https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference?tabs=python#create-an-assistant](https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference?tabs=python#create-an-assistant)), gives it the instructions (AKA system prompt) and tells it to use the code interpreter.
 This returns an *assistant_id* which can be used later.
 2. STEP 2 - this creates a [thread](https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference-threads?tabs=python), which is used to manage an overall conversation thread with the assistant.
 3. STEP 3 - this creates a [message](https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference-messages?tabs=python#create-message) which is where we send the ask to the assistant. in this case "what is the square root of 16"
 4. STEP 4 - this [runs](https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference-runs?tabs=python#create-run) the thread.
 So now the assistant is attempting to ansswe the query.
 5. STEP 5 - [lists the messages](https://learn.microsoft.com/en-us/azure/ai-services/openai/assistants-reference-messages?tabs=python#list-messages) in the thread where we should see the LLM response in one of the messages.
-The the response value is extracted to a variable *response* so you can see the text of the result of the query.
+The response value is extracted to a variable *response* so you can see the text of the result of the query.
 6. STEP 6 - deletes the thread
 7. STEP 7 - deletes the assistant